RashmiD25/Data-analytics-for-power-engineering/README.md

 # ML
-This is a collection of learning from ML applications in power systems
+This is a collection of course learnings from ML applications in power systems